Fred Loft

-Frederick Ogilvie Loft (February 3, 1861 – 1934; Mohawk name Onondeyoh, also known as F. O. Loft or Fred O. Loft) was a Mohawk nation activist who founded the League of Indians of Canada.
+Frederick Ogilvie Loft (Onondeyoh, also known as F. O. Loft or Fred O. Loft; February 3, 1861 – 1934) was a Mohawk activist who founded the League of Indians of Canada.
 He has been counted among "the great Indian activists of the first half of the twentieth century" according to Peter Kulchyski.

 He was also a World War I veteran and was active in encouraging recruitment.
 He stood nearly 6 ft tall and weighed 170 lb.

 Early life

 Frederick Loft (Also known as Onondeyoh, which means "Beautiful Mountain" in Mohawk) was born in Six Nations of the Grand River to Christian Mohawk parents.
 Both parents spoke fluently in English and Mohawk, and was strongly encouraged by his parents to seek an education at an early age.

 His education included high school and completing the training necessary to be a bookkeeper.
 However, unable to find work within his trained field, he instead worked numerous jobs but was most well known as a reporter for the Brantford Expositor.
 While only working for less than six months with the paper, Loft became greatly interested in Indian Affairs and greatly expressed a strong liberal attitude to the subject.

 He brought this view with him to Toronto, Ontario, Canada, which, unlike Montreal and Vancouver, had no neighboring reserves and had fewer dealings with the subject.
 Pushing for stronger, more autonomous First Nations groups in Toronto, he proposed unions between the Ojibwa and Iroquois people to the Toronto Globe but saw nothing for his efforts.

 This did not deter Loft from actively working in politics, and in Toronto, he sat in a unique position of being educated, fluent in English and coming from a well-off family; he could continue to assert himself, and gain valued friends.
 Prior to the First World War, Loft did not achieve a political position of high ranking, but acquired many friends, met his wife Affa Geara and became well known to many Indian relations groups and Indian Reserves.
 He served in the 37th and 109th Regiments of the Canadian Militia prior to enrolling in the 256th Canadian Railway Construction Battalion of the Canadian Expeditionary Force in February 1917 as a lieutenant.
 He served France with 71 Company Canadian Forestry Corps from August 1917 to January 1918.
 He was then posted back to England and returned to Canada in April 1918.